6th Armored Division (People's Republic of China)

 The divisional band during a performance in October 2012.

-The 6th Armored Division Band (国防大学女子军乐队) is a Chinese amateur post military band that represents the 6th Heavy Combined Arms Brigade at official ceremonies.
-It is composed of non-professional musicians who volunteer to provide musical duties accompaniment at the installation.
+The 6th Armored Division Band is a volunteer garrison military band that represents the 6th Heavy Combined Arms Brigade at official ceremonies.
 In October 2012, the United States Army Band took part in a goodwill tour of China with the PLA Band titled Friendship and Cooperation Through Music, during which the TUSAB provided a masterclass on music to members of the 6th Armored Division Band.